Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-bear/TASKS.md

 * Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):278
 ***
 * List of your company's primary activities divided into engineering activities and operations activities:
+- design of a bottle and the stupper
+- choice of chemical composition : ingredients
+- processus of creation of the beer : brewing, fermentation, maturation
+- transfer to container
+- fixation of the packaging

 ***
 * List of your company's support activities:
 ***